 14/01/2026

-✅️ The graphic representation of the Eat Real Food pyramid is far more chaotic, abstract and confusing than the My Plate model that preceded it.
-It is also not very considerate of the social determinants of health and access to food which is a real problem for many, both in South Africa and globally.
+✅️ The Eat Real Food pyramid is far more chaotic, abstract and confusing than the My Plate model that preceded it.
+It is not very considerate of the social determinants of health and access to food either, which is a real problem for many, both in South Africa and globally.
+Because the vast majority of people will only look at the pyramid and not read the guidelines, it needs to be clear and accurately represent the latest research.

-✅ ️In general, there are not really enough sources of carbohydrates (our primary source of energy) and fibre rich foods represented on the graphic.
+✅️ In general, there are not really enough sources of carbohydrates (our primary source of energy) and fibre rich foods represented on the graphic.
 So many people already demonise and fear carbs, and this isn’t going to help.
-Wholegrains, which are an excellent source of fibre, energy and micronutrients, have been demoted to the very bottom.
+Wholegrains, which are an excellent source of fibre, energy and micronutrients, have been demoted to the very bottom of the pyramid, and we have already covered legumes.
 The fibre requirement for adult women is 25g/d, and for men is 38g/d.
-At least fruits and veggies, another great source of fibre, energy (primarily from the fruits and starchy veg) and micronutrients, are more abundant.
+At least fruits and veggies, another great source of fibre, energy (primarily from the fruits and starchy veg) and micronutrients, are more abundant on the graphic.
+It's just a pity that the guidelines only suggest 3 servings of veg per day.

-✅️ While it is well intended that sugar sweetened beverages and sugar sweetened ultra-processed foods are discouraged in the guidelines and not represented on the pyramid, suggesting a complete avoidance is neither realistic nor necessary for good health.
+✅️ While it is well intended that highly processed foods, added sugars and refined carbs are discouraged in the guidelines and not represented on the pyramid, suggesting a complete avoidance is neither realistic nor necessary for good health.
 Moderation is key.
 Furthermore, the advice to avoid non-nutritive sweeteners (alongside artificial flavours, preservatives and food dyes) contradicts current research showing their safety when consumed in “normal” amounts.
 Delaying exposure of added sugar to children until 10 years is also too extreme, and will likely lead to restriction-driven obsessions and make it harder for them to learn self-regulation supportive of a healthy relationship with food.
-It is advised to avoid added sugar until 2 years, and then start allowing small amounts of exposure thereafter, alongside balanced meals.
+It is advised to avoid added sugar until 4 years, and then start allowing small amounts of exposure thereafter, alongside balanced meals.
+Thankfully the rest of the guidelines on infancy, childhood and adolescence are great.

-✅ ️The guidelines to limit sodium and improve gut health are great.
-While the focus is small, it’s something.
+✅ ️The guidelines to limit sodium and improve gut health are good to see, as well as those on pregnancy, lactation, older adults vegetarians and vegans.
+While the focus on most of these is too small, it’s something.

 ✅️ The relaxing of alcohol guidelines is concerning, and what is written is not specific enough.
 The official recommendation is 1 unit per day for women and 2 units per day for men.